mwindholtz/ddd_ex_tickets/docs/iteration_002.md

 Adds a second independent Aggregate:  SalesTransation

 ## Stories
+- [..]
+As a Ticket Shopper, I want to see price total.
-- As a Ticket Shopper, I want to see price total with 10% event tax.
+- [..]
+As a Ticket Shopper, I want to see price total with 10% event tax.